Skip to content

 3. Tokens

-• Issue tokens with graphorin token issue --role <role> --ttl <duration>.
+• Issue tokens with graphorin token create --scopes <list> --expires-in <duration>.

-• Set a TTL appropriate for the role.
-Admin tokens should be short-lived.
+• Set an expiry appropriate for the scopes.
+Admin (admin:*) tokens should be short-lived.

 • Rotate the deployment-wide pepper on a schedule.